The Butterfly’s Spell

 Don Perlimplín has a young wife who's smitten by a mysterious stranger in a red cloak.
 Will Belisa be unfaithful?
 And why is Perlimplín so excited?
 With music that is a reincarnation of the bel canto style and a production that challenges ideas of love and lust, gender and identity, The Music Troupe presents a true chamber opera which is both tragic and surreal.

-first performed as part of the Tête à Tête Festival August 2018 by
+first performed as part of the Tête à Tête Festival August 2018

 The Cloak and Dagger Affair is a 'danced opera' whose harmonic sound-world and busy rhythms take their cue from the sonatas of Scarlatti which Lorca wanted as incidental music to his play.
 Some adult content.
 In English and Spanish.